kiprasmel/git-stacked-rebase/README.md

 it's not only a CLI either - it's first and foremost a javascript library, and the CLI is just a tool that builds on top of the library.

 in the future, we could create host-specific adapters. they could be used to automate some simple tasks, such as creating a pull request, or changing the base branch of a pull request, etc.

+there are bigger plans as well, such as creating a browser extension to improve the experience of exploring stacked PRs.

 ## Progress